nescobar/nescobar.github.io/_posts/2018-10-7-Tennis-Visualization.md

 ```
 ![Plots]({{ site.baseurl }}/images/2018-10-7-Tennis-Visualization/7_roger_federer_evolution.png "Roger Federer's wins over time")

+The swiss started with ATP wins in 1998 reaching his peak in 2002 when he started winning many Grand Slam matches as well.

 Now, let's see how Nadal did over the years..

 ```python
 plot_history_player('Rafael Nadal')
 ```
 ![Plots]({{ site.baseurl }}/images/2018-10-7-Tennis-Visualization/7_rafael_nadal_evolution.png "Rafael Nadal's wins over time")

+We see a similar behaviour in the case of Rafa.
+He reaches a peak in ATP matches wins and then starts winning more Grand Slam matches.
+This happens in both players because when they start competing, they play a lot of (ATP) tournaments until they get to a point where they focus on the major tournaments (Masters, Grand Slams, few 500 ATP).

 #### Dominance
 ##### Unique number of players that won Grand Slam and Master tournaments (by year)